Shamya/shamya.github.io/_portfolio/portfolio-4.md

 ---
 title: "Affect Detection"
-excerpt: "Detection and analysis of affect in a scenario-based learning environment using facial expression analysis"
+excerpt: "Detect and analyze affect in a scenario-based learning environment using facial expression analysis"
 collection: portfolio
 ---